 Man accused of rape amid electronic monitoring to alter plea

-An Ohio man who authorities say was on an electronic monitor in an abduction case when he had a 14-year-old girl dropped off at his home by taxi, held her captive for months and raped her in 2015 is scheduled to change his plea.
-Court records show 21-year-old Cody Jackson is set for a change-of-plea hearing in federal court in Cincinnati on Friday.
+This undated file photo provided by the Salt Lake County Jail, in Ohio, shows Cody Jackson.
+Jackson, who authorities say was on an electronic monitor in an abduction case when he had a 14-year-old girl dropped off at his home by taxi, and held her captive for months and raped her in 2015 is scheduled to change his plea in federal court in Cincinnati.

 Add your comments below